Honda Unicorn

 Honda released this motorcycle to compete with the Bajaj Pulsar and the TVS Apache.
 Changes included alloy wheels, powder coated engine with a polished head, electric starter, new graphics, clear lens indicator lamps, a trip meter, and a slightly smaller rear grab rail.
-Few performance changes included minor changes in the cylinder head, overhead valve, ignition remap and a rear sprocket increase of one tooth, which resulted in increased acceleration at the expense of reduced top speed.
-The air filter was changed from a dry paper to oil-coated to better suit dusty conditions and a new airflow screw in the carburetor.
+Performance changes included minor changes in the cylinder head, overhead valve, ignition remapping, and a rear sprocket increase of one tooth, which resulted in increased acceleration at the expense of reduced top speed.
+The air filter was changed from dry-paper to oil-coated to better suit dusty conditions and a new airflow screw was added to the carburetor.
 HMSI sold 720,000 Unicorns in 2007.
 The Unicorn overtook the Bajaj Pulsar to rank highest in its category, the premium segment, in the 2005 Motorcycle Total Customer Satisfaction (MTCS) survey of 7,000 customers conducted by the TNS specialist division, TNS Automotive.

 Honda began selling the Unicorn Dazzler variation in 2010.
-It has different bodywork and uses rear disc brake instead of a drum brake.
+It has different bodywork and a rear disc brake instead of a drum brake.